 Wooster, Ohio 44691

-With the first shoot of the season in May, the shoot on Saturday June 8th also resulted in a profit with one-hundred (100) paid shooters and eleven (11) trappers participating.
+Following a profitable first shoot of the season in May, the shoot on Saturday June 8th also resulted in a profit with one-hundred (100) paid shooters and eleven (11) trappers participating.
 Unfortunately twelve (12) paid shooters had their money refunded due to the lack of availability of trappers.
 Three more trappers probably would have been adequate to handle this level of shooter participation.
 The set-up for the activities will begin the prior Friday evening (July 12th, August 9th, September 13th, October 11th) at 5:00 pm and will continue on Saturday beginning at 7:00 am.
 The actual shooting will start at 9:00 am and end by 3:00 pm (last shooter sign in 1:00 pm).
 Members that volunteer to support the Sporting Clays Program do not have to commit to the entire day.
 Any support (hours, half day, etc.) is greatly appreciated.
 If you can help with the set-up or shoot or have other questions about youth participation, please contact Andy or Ben.

 Scott Mykrantz Legacy Youth Foundation (SMLYF)

-Until specific activities for the SMLYF program are planned, the Board of Trustees intends to provide support to children under age 18 participating in other club activities.
+As stated previously, until specific activities for the SMLYF program are planned, the Board of Trustees intends to provide support to children under age 18 participating in other club activities.
 In coordination with the various shooting program leaders, Treasurer Ed Starling is working to reimburse them for any previously allocated BLLR funds used to support youth participants.

 22 Pistol / Dave DeCeuster